dime-git/fastapi-react-app/README.md

 - Use environment variables in deployment platforms
 - For the Firebase service account key, use secure storage options provided by your hosting platform
 - Update CORS settings in production to only allow your specific domain
+- The Firebase client configuration is generally considered public information, but using environment variables or platform configuration is still a good practice